President of the Australian Senate

-The President of the Senate is the presiding officer of the Australian Senate, the upper house of the Parliament of Australia.
+The president of the Senate is the presiding officer of the Australian Senate, the upper house of the Parliament of Australia.
+The counterpart in the lower house is the speaker of the House of Representatives.
+The office of the presidency of the senate was established in 1901 by section 17 of the Constitution of Australia.
+The primary responsibilities of the office is to oversee senate debates, determine which senators may speak, maintain order and the parliamentary code of conduct during sessions and uphold all rules and orders of the senate.
+The current president is Sue Lines, who was elected on 26 July 2022.

-The position is provided for by Section 17 of the Constitution of Australia.
 The Senate elects one of its members as president at the start of each new term, or whenever the position is vacant.
-This is usually—though not necessarily—a member of the party or coalition that holds the most seats in the Senate.
-The largest party in the Senate is not always the governing party, as government is determined by the House of Representatives.
-The President of the Senate and the Speaker of the House of Representatives may consequently be from different parties.
+This is usually—though not necessarily—a member of the party or coalition that has formed government in the House of Representatives.
+Early presidents were members of the largest party or coalition in the Senate, which was not always the governing party, however this is no longer the case.

-The President of the Senate's primary task is to maintain parliamentary procedure in the chamber during legislative sessions.
-Unlike the Speaker of the House, the President of the Senate votes as an ordinary member during general debate, and has no casting vote in the case of a tie (a casting vote would effectively give the President’s state an extra vote).
-The President of Senate has also various administrative and ceremonial duties, sharing responsibility for the management of Parliament House and other parliamentary facilities and services with the Speaker of the House.
+The president of the Senate's primary task is to maintain parliamentary procedure in the chamber during legislative sessions.
+Unlike the speaker of the House, the president of the Senate votes as an ordinary member during general debate, and has no casting vote in the case of a tie (a casting vote would effectively give the president's state an extra vote).
+The president of the Senate has also various administrative and ceremonial duties, sharing responsibility for the management of Parliament House and other parliamentary facilities and services with the speaker of the House.